Bulldog Girls Basketball Camp

 Pohlman arguably had one of the finest single seasons in UNI history in 1999-2000, leading the Panthers in steals and assists while setting school records for points and rebounds in a season.
 A runner-up to Jackie Stiles for the league’s player of the year award, she was named The Valley’s defensive player of the year, as well.

-The Wellsburg, Iowa, native and her husband, Kirk, have triplet daughters, Quinn, Rubie and Sidny.
-Pohlman holds a bachelor's of science in Dietetics and a master's degree in Health Education from Northern Iowa.
+The Wellsburg, Iowa native and her husband, Kirk, have triplet daughters, Quinn, Rubie and Sidny.
+Pohlman holds a bachelor's of science in dietetics and a master's degree in Health Education from UNI.